mikael-johnsson/the-flag-quiz/TESTING.md

-# MILESTONE 1 PROJECT NAME - TESTING
+# THE FLAG QUIZ - TESTING

 This is the documented testing of the site *The Flag Quiz*.